xmavrck/spark-scala-median-demo/README.md

 # Installation #

-you need to update path of your sample input file in config.properties in resource folder
+Update path of your sample input file in config.properties in resource folder

 Enter the project root directory of project and build using [SBT]
 ```